 This is where Adas's Army kicks arse.

 Ada Lovelace wrote the world's first complex computer programme, in 1843.
-Yet most people have absolutely no clue who Ada is as she was almost completely written out of the history books.
+Yet most people have absolutely no clue who Ada is.
+As she was almost completely written out of the history books.

 Ada Lovelace was born in 1815 and she was the only legitimate child of the poet Lord George Gordon Byron.
 Her bloodline, however, has absolutely nothing to do with why she should be on of the most famous names in history.

-Simply put: Ada Lovelace is widely regarded as the first computer programmer in the world; she wrote the first ever-complex algorithm for the Analytical Engine.
+Simply put: Ada Lovelace is widely regarded as the first computer programmer in the world.
+She wrote the first ever-complex algorithm for the Analytical Engine.

 Extracts from "Taylor's Scientific Memoirs: Menabrea Analysis of The Analytical Engine, with notes" Augusta Ada Lovelace - 1843